openxla/stablehlo/rfcs/20220925-bounded-dynamism.md

   [`stablehlo.dynamic_broadcast_in_dim`](https://github.com/openxla/stablehlo/blob/ff55f9346d54e9e38de807a79f8ae03faffda274/stablehlo/dialect/StablehloOps.td#L1838)
   op but with statically known upper bounds of `output_dimensions` operand.
 * Bounded dynamism can also open up performance optimizations opportunities.

-## Recommendations

-### StableHLO Producers

-* Producers can use the bounded tensor type representation as described in P1.
-* Producers are encouraged to use the unbounded dynamic operations as described in P4.
-Result types of these ops aren't required to have a bounded type.
-* Producers can still use `get_dimension_size` and `set_dimension_size` ops
-  described in P3 for the ease of transition to StableHLO and faster adoption of StableHLO.

-### StableHLO Consumers

-* Consumers should aim to support unbounded programs and can optionally make use of bounds on tensors for optimizations.
-* Consumers that support unbounded programs can safely ignore the bounds completely without affecting the correctness.
-* Consumers that only support bounded programs could first transform the given program to a bounded one through program analysis.
-* Consumers can choose to not support `get_dimension_size` and `set_dimension_size` ops until they have a motivating use-case.

 ## Non Goals